axelson/dep_viz/README.md

 ## Meta

+Core: Elixir Developers don't want to have to wait for files to be recompiled while developing

+Therefore, Elixir Developers want to minimize compile dependencies (especially of files that are slow to recompile)

 Helps you answer questions about the Elixir code base:
+* Why when I change file A does it cause 100 files to recompile?
-* What files will cause this file to recompile
+  * Investigate: What files will **cause this** file to recompile?
-* What files does this cause to recompile
+  * Investigate: What files does **this file cause** to recompile?

+* What compile dependencies do I have that I don't need (or aren't worth it)?

+* Top question: What recompilation dependencies does the code base have
 * And maybe:
   * What files trigger the most other files to recompile? (can mostly see this visually)
   * What files are most often triggered

+* If we were tracking compiles of the project (store in a GenServer or file), then show which files are occupying the most time spent compiling

 Questions:
 - How do you switch between the file list and the top stats?